cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ## Context

-In the current implementation, the only property that the mempool tries to enforce when storing and disseminating transactions is maintaining the order in which transactions arrive to the nodes, that is, a FIFO ordering.
+In the current implementation, the only property that the mempool tries to enforce when processing and disseminating transactions is maintaining the order in which transactions arrive to the nodes, that is, a FIFO ordering.
 However, ensuring a strict transmission order over the network proves challenging due to inherent characteristics of the underlying communication protocols that causes message delays and potential reordering.
 Consequently, while Tendermint Core and CometBFT applications have always assumed this supposed ordering, the FIFO-ness of transactions is not